Skip to content

 Lead generation pricing at a glance

-Monthly retainer $2k to $10k+/mo A team's time, strategy, and running the outreach Ongoing pipeline, a narrow ICP
+Monthly retainer A month of a team's time A team's time, strategy, and running the outreach Ongoing pipeline, a narrow ICP

-Pay per lead $20 to $250/lead Contacts that match an agreed criteria Broad markets, a well-defined lead
+Pay per lead Each contact record delivered Contacts that match an agreed criteria Broad markets, a well-defined lead

-Pay per meeting $50 to $500/meeting A booked appointment on your calendar Teams that want to pay for outcomes
+Pay per meeting Each booked appointment A booked appointment on your calendar Teams that want to pay for outcomes

-Performance / commission 5% to 30% of revenue Payment tied to deals or revenue closed High-value deals, aligned risk
+Performance / commission A share of the revenue closed Payment tied to deals or revenue closed High-value deals, aligned risk

 How to read these numbers

 We run outbound ourselves, so we know cost tracks scope more than any list price.
-Treat these numbers as a sanity check on a proposal, not a substitute for one.
+Use the published figures below as a sanity check on a proposal, not as a substitute for one.

 How we sourced this

-• Every dollar figure is a cited range from a named 2026 guide, or it is left out
+• Every dollar figure comes from an agency's own published price list, or it is left out

-• No affiliate links, no paid placements, no invented averages
+• No affiliate links and no paid placements, here or anywhere on the site

 • We show cost per closed deal as the real yardstick, not just cost per lead